Growing Marijuana in Florida Guide

 As a good rule of thumb, Sativa strains and hybrids with Sativa dominance cope very well with Florida’s climate.
 That’s because these cultivars originated in South and Central America in similarly humid and sweltering environments.

 They have a natural resilience to the temperatures and humidity that such regions contain.
-Classic Sativas like Chocolope, Haze and Blue Dream, for instance, cope well in Florida’s outdoors.
+Classic Sativas like Chocolope, Haze Feminized and Blue Dream, for instance, cope well in Florida’s outdoors.

 While Florida is often humid across the state, different areas have unique climates.
 The south is particularly tropical and therefore strains that deal with heat, like Acapulco Gold, are ideal.